saterus/rust-intro/rust_slides.md

 - mutability is handy
 - keep memory as immutable as possible, allow local mutation
 - ruby marks *some* methods with ! to indicate mutation
-- c++ probably has some extensions for immutability
-- c does not.

 ---